What is The Burlington Magazine?

 'The Burlington Magazine is required reading for everyone in the world of art.
 It is distinctive in tone, clear of voice, and commands the highest respect and affection from contributors and readers alike.'

-- Stephen Deuchar - Director of The Art Fund, UK
+- Stephen Deuchar CBE - Director of The Art Fund, UK

 'Whether it's the discovery of works of art, new archival information, informed reviews or sharp editorials, every issue of The Burlington Magazine constitutes essential reading.
 The Burlington Magazine is simply the finest art history periodical there is.'